CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

 ### Task 1: Seed the data into on-prem mongo db

-1. While connected to you Linux VM, check the mondodb service status.
+1. While connected to you Linux VM, check the mongodb service status.
     >Note: Mongodb is already installed and configured in the Linux VM

 1. Now run the below command to run the seed script to import the data into mongodb